Why this matters:

-A lot of cardio, endurance based exercise will burn more fat for the time you do it, but it doesn’t cause metabolic adaptions in the way that training anerobically does.
+A lot of cardio and endurance-based exercise will burn more fat for the time you do it, but it doesn’t cause metabolic adaptions in the way that training anerobically does.

 And those adaptations are what we should be after.
-So would you rather have 1-2 hours of “fat-burning” or 24 hours of “fat-burning”.
-Thats aerobic vs anaerobic work on a very simple level.
-Affecting your muscles and nervous system with anerobic training, might not use fat for fuel immediately, but it does ramp up the metabolism which results in greater fat loss effects OVER ALL.
-Do you want a quickie or a long thorough session?
+So would you rather have 1-2 hours of “fat-burning” or 24 hours of “fat-burning.”
+That’s aerobic versus anaerobic work on a very simple level.
+Affecting your muscles and nervous system with anerobic training might not use fat for fuel immediately, but it does ramp up the metabolism, which results in greater fat loss effects OVER ALL.
+Do you want a quickie or a long, thorough session?
 Do you want to greatly affect your body’s ability to burn fat ALL THE TIME, or just for an hour a day?
 The best analogy for this that someone told me ages ago was:

 SO WHY DO PHYSIQUE COMPETITORS DO CARDIO?
 WHY DO YOU HEAR RECOMMENDATIONS FOR SOME CARDIO LIKE WALKS OR HITT INTERVALS OR SPRINTS?

 Cardio is exercise and a tool either way you spin it.
-But without a base of muscle and strength, aerobic exercise is often a two-edged sword.
-While it can help you create a deficit and burn calories and fat, it does not affect your muscles and metabolism the same way that anaerobic exercise does.
+But without a base of muscle and strength, aerobic exercise can be a two-edged sword.
+While it can help you create a deficit and burn calories and fat, it does not affect your muscles and metabolism to the same degree that anaerobic exercise does.
 For those who have muscle to “strip” fat off of and train weights regularly, cardio is an excellent tool for getting leaner (if that is the goal).
 They can benefit from that fat burning zone MORE (in MY opinion, I am not citing research supporting this, this is anecdotal from following bodybuilders and their training) .
-Given this fact, you can see why bodybuilders, or those with a good level of muscle mass can easily use moderate cardio more effectively to “strip fat”.
+Given this fact, you can see why bodybuilders, or those with a good level of muscle mass can easily use moderate cardio more effectively to “strip fat.”

 HOW CAN YOU GO FROM EATING LESS THAN 50 GRAMS OF CARBS PER DAY TO 200-300 GRAMS WITHOUT NEGATIVELY AFFECTING YOUR BODY AND INCREASING MUSCLE MASS?
 SHOW ME!